|

 Thinning Out and Bare Patches

 Even though your grass may appear to be in good shape right now, when the weather gets warmer it could start to turn into a patchwork pattern as bare and thinning areas appear.
-This is especially the case if you are prone to cold freezing winters with snow laying on the grass for extended periods.
+This is especially the case if you are prone to cold freezing winters with snow lying on the grass for extended periods.

 A patchy lawn can be remedied by aerating, seeding, and fertilizing.
 These measures will help ensure that bare areas are revived as new grass will grow to fill the gaps.